Request Access to Climatiqs data tool kit.

 Which data should you choose?

-There are two key uses for data: compliance & reporting, and decision-making on how to mitigate (reduce) emissions.
-Ultimately, the producers (your suppliers) will need to provide you with the data you need, but until you have that data, you have two alternative choices - default factors and regional averages.
+There are two key uses for data: 1, compliance and reporting, and 2, decision-making on how to reduce emissions.
+Eventually, the producers of the imports (your suppliers) will need to provide you with the data you need for CBAM reporting.
+Until you have that data, you have two choices: default factors and regional averages.

-Default factors allow for easy compliance with CBAM reporting regulations but don’t give you any insights into how emissions vary by country of production.
+Default factors allow for simplified calculations but don’t give you any insights into how emissions vary by country of production.
 Regional averages give you a much better idea of what actual emissions are likely to be and can be used to benchmark your producer’s own data when you get it.

 Primary supplier data

-In order to provide the most accurate and reliable figures, the EU requires businesses to measure and report CBAM-related emissions using data sourced directly from suppliers – the producers or exporters of the CBAM goods.
-This method provides you with the most accurate emissions, crucial for navigating financial adjustments in 2026.
+In order to provide the most accurate and reliable figures, the EU requires businesses to measure and report CBAM-related emissions using data sourced directly from suppliers—these are the producers or exporters of the CBAM products that you purchase.
+This method provides you with the most accurate emissions estimates, which will be crucial for navigating the financial adjustment phase beginning in 2026.

-Until July 2024 if you don’t have actual data from your suppliers, you can instead use the European Commission (EC)-published default emission factors to estimate your emissions.
-The default factors are average values for the goods imported into the EU; they are therefore not country-specific.
-While this won’t provide the most accurate results, it is the simplest option for most businesses getting started with CBAM.
+Until July 2024, if you didn’t have actual data from your suppliers, you could instead use the European Commission (EC)-published default emission factors to estimate emissions.
+The default factors are average values for goods imported into the EU; they are therefore not country-specific.
+While this won’t provide the most accurate results, it is the simplest option for most businesses to calculate emissions.

 Explore default CBAM factors

 The requirement to calculate CBAM emissions presents businesses with an opportunity to gain comprehensive insights into their supply chain.
-It provides useful information on where to focus reduction efforts not only to lower carbon tax exposure but also to propel decarbonization across the value chain.
+It not only provides useful information on where to focus reduction efforts and therefore reduce your obligation to pay carbon tax, but also to propel decarbonization across your value chain.

 Primary supplier data is key for accessing the most precise emission estimates.
 However, if this is not available, the next best approach is to use regional emission factors.
-These figures produce more reliable emission estimates than EC’s default emission factors by accounting for global variations in production emissions, largely influenced by regional energy sources used in manufacturing and different manufacturing processes.
+These figures produce more reliable emission estimates than EC’s default emission factors as they account for global variations in production emissions, which are largely influenced by the energy sources used in manufacturing processes, such as coal or nuclear.

 Explore regional CBAM factors